ELYSIA-DISCORD/Xware-Selfbot/README.md

 # Xware-Selfbot
 Discord Self Bot / Automated User!

+# Discord Server Invite!
+We now have a Discord Server! the invite: [Link](https://discord.gg/uBHNqbeFcH)

 # Installation

 Run the `install.bat` file so it can install all the files\